Ibrahimogod/QnA/README.md

 delete functoinality will not work if the answer not belong to the authenticated user

 user will not be able to vote his answers.

+goto <a>http://localhost:8000/health-monitor</a> to see health status and monitor down service